Skip to content

 • Checks for invalid UTF-8

-• Converts single less-than characters (<) to entity
+• Converts single less-than characters (< ) to entities

 • Strips all tags

-• Remove line breaks, tabs and extra whitespace
+• Removes line breaks, tabs, and extra whitespace

 In some instances, using wp_kses and its related functions can clean HTML while keeping any relevant values depending on requirements.